abishekv7/ibm-envizi-emissions-api-nodejs-sdk/sphinx-build/source/troubleshooting.rst

 Overview
 --------

-This document lists all SDK-specific errors that can occur when using the Node.js SDK.
+This document lists all SDK-specific errors that can occur when using the Emissions API Node.js SDK.
 These errors are related to SDK initialization and client management.

 ----